Maycee Bell

-Maycee Nicole Bell (born September 18, 2000) is an American professional soccer player who plays as a defender for the North Carolina Courage of the National Women's Soccer League (NWSL).
-She played college soccer for the North Carolina Tar Heels, earning All-ACC honors four times, and was selected by NJ/NY Gotham FC in the first round of the 2024 NWSL Draft.
+Maycee Nicole Bell (born September 18, 2000) is an American professional soccer player who plays as a center back for the North Carolina Courage of the National Women's Soccer League (NWSL).
+She played college soccer for the North Carolina Tar Heels, earning All-American honors twice.
+She was drafted by NJ/NY Gotham FC in the first round of the 2024 NWSL Draft, then traded to the Courage during her rookie year.
 She represented the United States at the youth international level.

-Early life and college career
+Early life

 Bell was born in Wichita, Kansas, to former college basketball players Brett and Kristy Bell, and has five younger siblings.
 She began playing soccer as a forward but was converted to center back at her first youth national team training camp in 2014.
 She said she "realized I loved stopping people from scoring more than I actually loved scoring" and modeled her game partly after national team defender Becky Sauerbrunn.

 Bell played one year of high school soccer as a freshman at Trinity Academy, scoring 19 goals at forward in 14 games, and was named Kansas's Gatorade Player of the Year for 2015–16.
 She moved to the Kansas City area to play year-round with ECNL club Sporting Blue Valley, which she captained from 2014 to 2017, and attended Blue Valley Southwest, Blue Valley West, and Insight School of Kansas.
 Bell moved to North Carolina in her senior year to play for the North Carolina Courage Academy and would train with the Courage first team during her college off-seasons.

-North Carolina Tar Heels
+College career

 Bell started for the North Carolina Tar Heels from her first week in 2019, when she was named the Atlantic Coast Conference (ACC) Defensive Player of the Week.
 She scored a career-high three goals as a freshman, including one in the ACC tournament final and one during the NCAA tournament, where the team finished runners-up.
-She was named ACC Freshman of the Year and second-team All-ACC.
+She was named ACC Freshman of the Year, second-team All-ACC, and third-team All-American.
 She was named to the All-ACC first team for fall 2020, and she recovered from ankle surgery to return in the quarterfinals of the NCAA tournament that spring.

-Bell was named first-team All-ACC and second-team All-American as a junior in 2021, though she injured her left ankle in the second-to-last match of the regular season.
-She sat out her senior year after tearing her meniscus in the first game of the 2022 season.
+Bell was named first-team All-ACC and second-team All-American as a junior in 2021, though she injured her left ankle in the pensultimate regular-season game.
+She sat out the following season after tearing her meniscus in the first game of 2022.
 She returned for a fifth year to co-captain North Carolina as a redshirt senior and was named to the All-ACC second team in 2023.